If you do not already have cooked quinoa, prepare it at this time. 2/3 cup uncooked quinoa will yield ~2 cups cooked.

 Heat a large pot or rimmed skillet over medium heat.
 Once hot, add oil, onion, sweet potato, garlic, salt, and pepper.
 Sauté for 4-5 minutes, stirring frequently, or until the onion and sweet potato are tender and fragrant.
 Add chopped greens and stir to slightly wilt.
 Set aside.

 Add eggs to a medium mixing bowl and whisk until well combined.
+(NOTE: Depending on the size of your eggs, you may need less as some readers reported having success with 1 less egg!).
 Set aside.